 Many of our bronze Hindu statues have been placed in outdoor temples.
 Bronze's durability makes it perfect for cold winters and hot summers of any climate.
 We suggest you bathe the sculpture every couple of months so that dirt does not collect on the sculpture and then use a cotton cloth with some natural oil to give the statue a shine.
 Both indoors and outdoors a bronze statue can be left alone which, overtime, will give the bronze an antique patina.

 On some bronze statues you can see small hints of lime green, verde-gris patina.
 Some people prize this color for its age others want to remove it.
 If you would like to remove the verde-gris use a tooth brush with some coconut oil or other natural oil and lightly go over the verde-gris.
 This should remove the unwanted patina from the sculpture.

 If you have any questions concerning your bronze statue please email us at [email protected] or call us at 1(760) 994-4455.

-This sculpture is in our Oceanside, California store and ready for immediate packing.
-Shipping is calculated from Oceanside, California after the purchase.
-This piece is too heavy to ship via UPS ground and will be shipped using an international freight service.
-Typically we use TNT Special Services as they give the most competitive rates.
-Approximately 3 working days are needed to pack the sculpture in its own custom wood crate.
 If you place your order online shipping will show in the order as $0.
-Shipping will be calculated based on the weight of the sculpture and the distance from Oceanside, CA to determine the shipping price.
+Shipping will be calculated based on the weight of the sculpture and the distance from Oceanside, California to determine the shipping price.
 The shipping quote will be emailed to you and no charge will be made without your approval.
-Shipping will then be added to the total after the order is placed.
-Please call 760-994-4455 or email us [email protected] for a shipping quote.
+To get a shipping quote click the Calculate Shipping link beneath the Add to Cart button and fill our the information or you can call 760-994-4455 or email us [email protected].